LaunchCodeEducation/java-web-dev-curriculum/content/controllers-and-routing/exercises/_index.md

 When the user submits the form (via a ``POST`` request), they should be greeted in the selected language.
 Your new feature should:

 1. Include at least 5 languages, with English being the default.
-If you don’t speak 5 languages yourself, ask your friend `the Internet <http://pocketcultures.com/2008/10/30/say-hello-in-20-languages/>`__.
+If you don’t speak 5 languages yourself, ask your friend [the Internet](<http://pocketcultures.com/2008/10/30/say-hello-in-20-languages/>).
 1. Include a new ``public static`` method, ``createMessage``, in the ``HelloController`` that takes a name as well as a language string.
 Based on the language string, you’ll display the proper greeting.

 ```java